 “As someone who grew up in the refugee camp and experienced adjusting into this new environment, I felt my insights and perspectives could be of value,” she said, adding, “Due to the pandemic, many are experiencing hardships and this was an opportunity for me to get involved.”

 Her public-facing roles at Trinity Alliance gave her an opportunity to apply lessons from her management classes, especially her Business Communications class.

 “I was also able to gain new perspectives, which I think can be an advantage in my future endeavors,” she said.
 “I’m leaning towards finance, but I’m still deciding.”

-—Psychology major Adebanjo Samson ’22 was a summer associate at AVillage, an organization working to improve quality of life for residents of Albany’s South End.
+Adebanjo Samson ’22, a Psychology major, was a summer associate at AVillage, an organization working to improve quality of life for residents of Albany’s South End.
 One of AVillage’s initiatives is the South End Night Market, a weekly street festival and vendor fair featuring products from local Black-owned businesses.

 His responsibilities included creating a promotional budget and spreading the word about the market and its special events through a variety of channels, from chalkboard signs to Instagram.

 Shortly after joining the marketing team, Adebanjo’s videos for the market’s Instagram page helped gain more than 30 new followers.

 “The SouthEnd Night Market is a way of helping the community because it brings them together and helps entrepreneurs and farmers markets to make money,” said Adebanjo, who wants to attend medical school and become a psychiatrist.
 “I couldn’t think of a better way of spending my summer.”